Beanzilla/Tardis/API.md

     -- I'm choosing to send the message to the one possibly asking membership status minetest.chat_send_player("AnotherUser", rc.errmsg) else
-    -- Now we can check if the given via rc.value is "NONE", "OWNER", "MEMBER" or "PILOT" end
+    -- Now we can check if the given via rc.value is "NONE", "OWNER", "COMPANION" or "PILOT" -- If it was a companion it would stop iterating over companions once it found them, or if they are a pilot then again it would iterate over it till
+    -- they were found.
+    -- Note: If they were not the owner, companion or pilot it iterates over everything then reports back "NONE" to indicate that they are not a part of
+    -- that tardis.
+end
 ```